Pitch your audio story to the GroundTruth Podcast Incubator

 HOW TO APPLY

 To submit an application for the GroundTruth Podcast Incubator, fill out the form below.
 You will be asked to provide information on your story, as well as on your background.
-Applications are being accepted on a rolling basis starting immediately.
-Applicants will receive a response within a month of submission.
-Questions may be directed to Rachel Rohr, managing editor of The GroundTruth Project and managing producer of the “GroundTruth” podcast: .
+Applications are being accepted on a rolling basis.
+Applicants will receive a response within two months of submission.
+Questions may be directed to Rachel Rohr, managing editor of The GroundTruth Project and managing producer of the “GroundTruth” podcast.

 ABOUT THE GROUNDTRUTH PROJECT